VISHNURAMK098/siemens_assignment/README.md

     source .venv/bin/activate

 ### Step 2: Installing Dependencies
-Once your virtual environment is active, you need to install all required dependencies for the project.
+Once your virtual environment is active, refer (AI Agent Documentation) docx attached in mail. you need to install all required dependencies for the project.

 1. Ensure you're in the project directory (siemens_assignment), where the requirements.txt file is located.
 2. Install the dependencies using pip: